mxmlnkn/ratarmount/README.md

     if [[ -d --tmpdir=/dev/shm ]]; then frameFile=$( mktemp --tmpdir=/dev/shm ); fi
     if [[ -z $frameFile ]]; then frameFile=$( mktemp ); fi if [[ -z $frameFile ]]; then
         echo "Could not create a temporary file for the frames."
-1>2 return 1
+1>&2 return 1
     fi
     trap "'rm' -- '$frameFile'" EXIT

     if [ -t 0 ]; then
-        > "$file.zst"
+        true > "$file.zst"
         for (( offset = 0; offset < fileSize; offset += frameSize )); do
             dd if="$file" of="$frameFile" bs=$(( 1024*1024 )) \
                iflag=skip_bytes,count_bytes skip="$offset" count="$frameSize" 2>/dev/null
-            zstd -c -q -f --no-progress -- "$frameFile" >> "$file.zst"
+            zstd -c -q -- "$frameFile" >> "$file.zst"
         done
     else
         while true; do